 Indonesia | Supporting The Church Through Disaster

 The devastating earthquake and tsunami have claimed the lives of around 2,000 people and more than 70,000 people have been forced from their homes to temporary shelters.
-Open Doors is working to support the church in affected areas, and you can be a part of it.
+Open Doors is working to support the church in affected areas.

 Image: Open Doors' partners distributing relief (left), and a damaged church in Palu (right).